uniVocity/univocity-examples/README.md

 ```

-In the example, we created a list of rows with some data and got a `DatasetFactory` from `Univocity`.
+In the example, we created a list of rows with some data and got a [DatasetFactory](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DatasetFactory.java) from [Univocity](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/Univocity.java).
 With this factory, you can easily create implementations of
-`com.univocity.api.data.Dataset` using common collections such as *java.util.List* or *java.util.Map*.
+[Dataset](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/Dataset.java) using common collections such as `java.util.List` or `java.util.Map`.
 Our dataset is created with
 `factory.newDataset(rows, "FdGrp_CD", "FdGrp_CD", "FdGrp_Desc")`, returns a dataset with the given rows, using "FdGrp_CD" as the identifier
 of these rows.
 The field names in this dataset are "FdGrp_CD" and "FdGrp_Desc".
 It's also important to note that this creates a dataset with field names
  that match the ones in entity *FD_GROUP*

-A `DataIncrement` is used to return datasets for each source entity used by the mappings you want to execute in a cycle. uniVocity will invoke its `getDataset` method
+A [DataIncrement](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/data/DataIncrement.java) is used to return datasets for each source entity used by the mappings you want to execute in a cycle. uniVocity will invoke its `getDataset()` method
 with the names of a data store and one of its entities.
 That's all data increment do: return a dataset with updates for a given entity.

 Finally, we call `engine.executeCycle(increment)` to perform a mapping cycle using the data increment.